-How the archeology at Hazor helps interpret the Bible
+The archeology at Hazor and the Bible

-The ancient city of Hazor was located by the Hula Valley at the foot of the Galilee Mountains and dominated an important road, the Via Maris (“Way of the Sea), that lead from Egypt to Mesopotamia, Syria and Anatolia.
-Hazor consisted of an upper city above the Hazor Stream and a lower city north of this on a large rectangular plateau.
-Settlement began in the city in the 27th century BCE in the Early Bronze Age.
+The ancient city of Hazor was located by the Hula Valley at the foot of the Galilee Mountains and dominated the Via Maris (“Way of the Sea), an important road that connected Egypt to Mesopotamia, Syria and Anatolia.
+Settlement first began here in the 27th century BCE, in the Early Bronze Age.

 Evidence has been found of a very significant conflagration in Hazor’s upper city, although not in the lower city.
-An Egyptian offering table was also found in the rubble with hieroglyphics indicating that it was dedicated by a high priest of Ramesses II.
+An Egyptian offering table was found in the rubble with hieroglyphics indicating that it was dedicated by a high priest of Ramesses II.
 This conflagration has therefore been dated to the middle of the 13th century, which is towards the end of the Late Bronze Age.
-Many archeologists assume, therefore, that the Israelite invasion of Canaan can be dated to about 1250 BCE during the reign of Ramesses II.
-Archeology also shows that following this conflagration there was no significant settlement in the city for about the next 100 to 200 years other than in the upper city where settlement was of a semi-nomadic nature with foundations being found for tents and huts.
+The importance of this is that the Israelite invasion of Canaan can now be dated to about 1250 BCE during the reign of Ramesses II, and many archeologists agree with this date for Joshua's conquest of Canaan.

 Make sure to visit the Solomonic gate and its fortifications from the 10th century BCE (#8).
 The Israelite kingdom was still united at the time of Solomon and he fortified the upper city with a casement wall and a large gate as he did at Gezer and Megiddo.

 Solomonic Gate (#2): The Book of Kings tells us: “And this is the matter of the tax levy which King Solomon raised; to build the Temple of the Lord, and his own house and the Milo [in Jerusalem], and the wall of Jerusalem and Hazor and Megiddo and Gezer” (I Kings 9:15).
 This was the entrance gate to the upper city at the time of King Solomon.
 It had three chambers on each side.
-Similar gates have been found in Megiddo and Gezer.
+Similar gates have been found at Megiddo and Gezer.

 Solomonic Gate (#2: The Book of Kings tells us: “And this is the matter of the tax levy which King Solomon raised; to build the Temple of the Lord, and his own house and the Milo [in Jerusalem], and the wall of Jerusalem and Hazor and Megiddo and Gezer” (I Kings 9:15).
 This was the entrance gate to the upper city at the time of King Solomon.
 It had three chambers on each side.
 As one might have anticipated, similar gates to this have been found in Megiddo and Gezer.

 Israelite tower (#6): This was the last Israelite fortification built before the capture of the city by the Assyrians in 732 BCE: “In the days of Pekah King of Israel, Tiglath-pileser King of Assyria came and took Ijon, Abel-beth-maasach, Janoah, Kedesh, Hazor, Gilead, Galilee, all the land of Naphtali, and he carried them captive to Assyria” (II Kings 15:29).
-They would become part of the Ten Lost Tribes.
+These people would become part of the Ten Lost Tribes.

 Cultic structure (#5): This bamah or high place is from the Israelite period, or 11th century BCE, at a lower level than the citadel.
 A figurine of a deity was found here, suggesting that this may have been used for pagan practices